-With China's regulations for monitoring the World Wide Web, the country has its own Internet browsers that may not be popular to the rest of the world.
-As of October 2020, the latest browser statistics in China includes the following market share percentages:
+With China's regulations for monitoring the World Wide Web, the country has its own Internet browsers that may not be popular with the rest of the world.
+As of Feb 2022, the latest browser statistics in China includes the following market share percentages:

 Chinese browsers often blur the line between being a search engine and a traditional news aggregator.
 Aside from text, they also have video suggestions leading users to consume media or content even before they can begin a search.
 The overall layout is very conducive for ads and business promotions.